different-technology/azure-ad-be/Readme.md

 ### Group permissions

-You may wish to affect the users permissions or properties depending on which Azure AD group they are in.
+You may wish to affect the users permissions or properties depending on which Entra ID / Azure AD group they are in.

 Ensure your application has `Directory.Read.All` permissions.